amatosg/amatosg/README.md

 ### Quote of the hour

-Good architecture is necessary to give programs enough structure to be able to grow large without collapsing into a puddle of confusion.
+The proper use of comments is to compensate for our failure to express ourself in code.

-~ Douglas Crockford
+~ Robert C. Martin

 [website]: https://facturapp.com